mendix/docs/content/refguide/clustered-mendix-runtime.md

 To reduce the performance impact of large requests and responses, an app developer should be aware of the following scenarios that cause large requests and responses:

 * A microflow that creates a large number of non-persistable entities and shows them in a page
-* A microflow that calls a web service or app service to retrieve external data and convert them to non-persistable entities
+* A microflow that calls a web service to retrieve external data and convert them to non-persistable entities
 * A page that has multiple microflow data source data views, each causing the state transferred to the Mendix Runtime to handle the microflow

 {{% alert type="warning" %}}